panchi64/auto-ytdlp/README.md

 ## Overview

 I wrote this script originally in Python so that I didn't have to manually archive a massive list of YouTube university course videos (at the request of my professor).
 I built it around the yt-dlp repository because it extends the capabilities of manual downloads by incorporating a lot of QoL features.
-This script builds on top of that by adding multiple download multithreading, VPN integration, and an intuitive TUI.
+This script builds on top of that by adding multiple download multithreading and an intuitive TUI.

-However I rewrote it in Rust as a little practice for myself, since I've been trying to write more Rust recently.
+However I rewrote it in Rust, as a little practice for myself, since I've been trying to write more Rust recently.

 It's not just for archiving course videos however!
 This script can handle all sorts of video-downloading tasks.
 Maybe you're a researcher collecting data, a content creator gathering inspiration, or just someone who likes to keep offline copies of their favorite online content.
-Whatever your reason, I gotchu fam.
+Whatever your reason, I hope my little repo helps.

 Here's what makes this script nice to have: